Umarovm/PowerSchool-XSS-POC/README.md

 # PowerSchool-Grade-Stealer

-The script in this repository generates a link for the victim to click on, but it only works on macOS and Linux (if you remove the pbcopy command).
+The script in this repository just generates the link for the victim to click on, but it only works on macOS and Linux (if you remove the pbcopy command).
 A link can be created manually by doing the following:

 1. Set up an endpoint URL that logs POST requests to it (can be set up at [Pipedream](https://pipedream.com) by creating an event source).
 2. In the following text, replace the text in brackets (and the brackets themselves) with the corresponding information that is described in the brackets: